 - Make space for creativity and device-free time.

 Support each other

-• Many of us need someone to help us to stay on track.
-Perhaps one of your family or whānau might check in with you to make sure you have a work plan, or maybe you and another student in your class could check in with each other.
+- Many of us need someone to help us to stay on track.
+Perhaps one of your family or whānau might check in with you to make sure you are completing your mahi, or maybe you and another student in your class could check in with each other.

 Your teachers will be using the Google platform (docs, classroom, email etc) to connect with you.
 While your teachers will be available during their normal school day to support you with your learning, do not expect them to respond straight away.

 Teachers will respond to you when they can.
 There is only one of them and many of you!
 It is expected that you will seek help if you need it.
 In the first instance, contact your subject teacher.